Galactica (roller coaster): Air (2002–2015)

-Alton Towers conceived the concept of a flying roller coaster in 1990, twelve years before Air eventually opened.
-Following the opening of Nemesis in 1994, a flying coaster was planned by the park to open in 1998, but was delayed due to technological limitations.
-During its development, Alton Towers marketed the ride as Secret Weapon 5 (abbreviated to SW5), following the naming pattern established for previous major park developments.
+According to Tussauds park developer John Wardley, a prototype flying coaster from B&M had been proposed to open at Alton Towers for 1998, but was delayed due to its protracted technical development.
+A press release from Alton Towers also claimed that the idea for a flying coaster was first considered as far back as 1990, when Tussauds acquired the park.
+The project name for the ride's development was Secret Weapon 5 (SW5), following the park's project naming convention for previous major coaster developments.

 Construction of Air began in mid-2001.
 Later that year, Alton Towers initially advertised the new rollercoaster as a "next generation Aerial Inversion Ride"; subsequently revealing the name Air.
 In early 2002, the ride began testing.
+Alton Towers marketed the roller coaster as the world's first Flying roller coaster.
+However, in 1997 Granada Studios built the single-person roller coaster Skytrak, which was the first true flying roller coaster in the world.

 At the time of opening, Air tied with Oblivion as the most expensive ride at Alton Towers, at a cost of £12 million.
 A £4.5 million marketing campaign for the ride included commercials based around the ride's slogan, "assume the position".
 Air officially opened to the public on 16 March 2002.
 On opening, Alton Towers entered into a five-year sponsorship agreement for the ride with Cadbury Heroes.